irekzielinski/PowerMaxAlarm/README.md

 ***
 ## ESP8266 sketch.
 ESP8266 is a very inexpensive way to add WiFi capability to your PM alarm.
-In simplest scenario you don't need ANYTHING else, no PC, no raspberry PI needed, nothing.
+In simplest scenario **you don't need ANYTHING else**, no PC, no raspberry PI needed, nothing.

 ESP8266 communicates with your alarm via PMAX library, exposes simple Web and telnet interfaces on your WiFi network.
 ESP8266 allows also for other apps to connect directly to the alarm (works as a wireless packet relay).